cucapra/undergrad-research/.github/ISSUE_TEMPLATE/undergrad-research.md

 We are thrilled that you're interested in research in our research group!
 Please fill out this issue template.
 When you submit it, we will get a notification in our group chat.
 Please include any relevant details you can think of!
 Here are [examples](https://github.com/cucapra/undergrad-research/issues?q=is%3Aissue+is%3Aopen+label%3AExample) of filled out templates for reference.

+For active projects in our group, take a look at our [group website](https://capra.cs.cornell.edu/).

 ## Personal Details